gravataLonga/container/README.md

 ### Alias

-Alias like the name indicate, it to make a possibility to make an alias from one entry to another.
+Alias like the name show, it to make a possibility to make an alias from one entry to another.
 It will throw an exception.

 ```php
 use Gravatalonga\Container\Container;